Parc national des Calanques

 Visiting and regulations

-Before coming to the Calanques National Park, plan your visit and read the best practices to adopt and the rules to be followed.
+Before coming to Calanques National Park, plan your visit and read the best practices to adopt and the rules to be followed.

 Access

-Villa Michel Simon is located on the road to the semaphore station at La Ciotat, near the Notre-Dame de la Garde de La Ciotat chapel and on the road leading to the Bec de l’Aigle semaphore station.
+Michel Simon Villa is located on the road to the semaphore station at La Ciotat, near the Notre-Dame de la Garde de La Ciotat chapel and on the road leading to the Bec de l’Aigle semaphore station.
 It is not open to the public.
 Consult the dedicated section on the Calanques de La Ciotat for more information about the area.

 Location